takipipo/stak/README.md

 - Message can be group using categorization parameter such as `category` this category is used to distinct message within the same **inbox**.
 - Message body can be custom json.
 Schema can be used to help speec up message parsing.
+- Message has aging.
+The againg is provided for reducing unwanted data cost.

 ## Inbox Configurations